Spatial Graph Database Fundamentals for Python

 def init_graph_driver(uri: str, user: str, password: str, pool_size: int = 20) -> AsyncDriver:

-"""Production-grade Neo4j async driver with bounded connection pool."""
+"""Production-grade Neo4j async driver with a bounded connection pool."""

 return AsyncGraphDatabase.driver(